 What is a Doula?

 A desired natural birth happens in its own time.
 Doula’s are trained to assist, guide, and teach the mom-to-be and family before, during, and after birth.
 We will provide you with information you’ll need to have the ability to decide what, and if, any medical procedures will be recommended or offered during your labor and delivery.
-A Doula makes NO medical decisions, nor do we talk FOR the mom-to-be, but we are trained to help the birthing mother use natural methods of childbirth and feel empowered with her decisions.
+A Doula makes NO medical decisions, nor do we speak FOR the mom-to-be, but we are trained to help the birthing mother use natural methods of childbirth and feel empowered with her decisions.

 We will teach and guide you, using natural comfort measures such as; acupressure, massage, relaxation techniques, birthing positions, effective breathing techniques, meditation and visualizations.
 As you practice these techniques, you will feel confident as we support and guide you during labor and delivery while still in a hospital setting.